Does your stock qualify for QSBS?

 Methodology

 Tax-code coverage.
 Full federal code (ordinary brackets, long-term capital gains, AMT with credit recovery, FICA, Net Investment Income Tax) plus all 50 states and DC for state ordinary brackets and LTCG treatment.
-State AMT modeled for CA, NY, MN.
+State AMT modeled for CA, CO, CT, MN.
 Brackets reflect IRS Rev. Proc.
 2025-32 and the One Big Beautiful Bill Act (OBBBA) provisions for tax year 2026.
 Validated against 870+ unit tests covering bracket math, AMT credit recovery, state conformity, and the optimizer's search path.

 Why use an optimizer rather than asking an LLM to do the math: a benchmark of five frontier large language models on the same multi-year ISO problem found that all 15 trials overshot the achievable after-tax outcome by 2x to 20x (HackerNoon write-up).